 - 4) Stevia Inhibits Tumor Growth and May Prevent Cancer

-- 5) Stevia Can be Used to Treat Acute Lung Injuries
+- 5) Stevia May Be Used to Treat Acute Lung Injuries

 - 6) Stevia Helps Prevent Fatty Liver